akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

     extensions:
         pim-product-edit-form-packages:                        # The form extension code (can be whatever you want)
             module: pim/product-edit-form/packages             # The requirejs module we just created
-            parent: pim-product-edit-form-form-tabs            # The parent extension in the form where we want to be registred
+            parent: pim-product-edit-form-form-tabs            # The parent extension in the form where we want to be regisetred
             targetZone: container
-            aclResourceId: pim_enrich_product_categories_view  # If you want to display this extension only under certain rights
+            aclResourceId: pim_enrich_product_categories_view  # If you want to register this extension if the user have access to this acl
             position: 90                                       # The extension position

-After a cache clear, you should see your new tab in the product edit form.
-If not, be sure to have run the `app/console assets:install --symlink web`
+After a cache clear (`app/console cache:clear`), you should see your new tab in the product edit form.
+If not, be sure to have run the `app/console assets:install --symlink web` command

 Now that we have our extension loaded in our form, we can add some logic into it